StuPro-TOSCAna/TOSCAna/docs/adr/0013-aws-file-upload.md

 ### Use the AWS CLI

 * `+` Target artifact is "self-contained".
-Deployment only requires
+Deployment only requires the files inside of the target artifact and no remotely hosted resources.
 * `+` Credentials are only handled by user himself
 * `+` Transformation is purely model to model
 * `-` More effort required by the user